Whirl up, sea —

 The climate priests and their obedient media tell us that ‘global warming’ is to blame for the fires.
-But it is not carbon dioxide which desiccates forests and accelerates these firestorms; instead we should look to the actual desiccant and incendiary properties of aluminium, which now saturates our planet in every pore, the water table, the air column, the rain and the snow, the soil and the oceans, and the bodies of every living creature.
+But it is not carbon dioxide which desiccates forests and accelerates these firestorms; instead we should look to the actual desiccant and incendiary properties of aluminium, which now saturates every system on our planet, the water table, the air column, the rain and the snow, the soil and the oceans, and the bodies of every living creature.
 Aluminium oxide and iron are the ingredients of thermite — the incendiary used to cut steel at 3,000 degrees Fahrenheit — and both are present, in nano-form, in JP8 aviation fuel, as are barium and magnesium, both highly inflammable.
-Is it any wonder then that these fires burn with such unprecedented intensity?
+Is it any wonder then that vegetation saturated with the oxides of these metals burns with such intensity?
 Or that seven out of ten of the most destructive fires in Californian history have happened in the last five years?

-California was afflicted by one of its most persistent droughts in its history from 2011-2019.
+California was afflicted by one of the most persistent droughts in its history from 2011-2019.
 Drought, of course, can be engineered through weather modification.
-Drought and flood were the earliest weapons in the weather warfare arsenal, as seen in Operation Popeye during the Viet Nam war.
+Drought and flood were the earliest weapons in the weather warfare arsenal, as seen for example in Operation Popeye during the Viet Nam war.
 During the California droughts there was massive aerosol activity along the West coast on the United States.
 Was rainfall being deliberately blocked?
 And why do we not see any effort to use weather modification to bring rain to drought-afflicted areas before the fires break out, or to dampen the flames once they erupt?
 There is strategy in these so-called ‘natural’ disasters.